 A common MMA parlay would involve betting on the outcome of two or three fights on one card.
 Say Conor McGregor is facing Nate Diaz in the main event for the night, and Georges St-Pierre is facing Robert Whittaker in the co-main event.
 The odds for the fights are:

 You want to bet on McGregor to beat Diaz, but you also want a bigger potential payout than his -270 odds are offering.
-If you have a strong inclination about who will win between St-Pierre and Whittaker, you can bet on the outcome of that fight, as well, and generate a bigger potential payout.
+If you have a strong inclination about who will win between St-Pierre and Whittaker, you can bet on the outcome of that fight and generate a bigger potential payout as well.

 Still Looking to Brush Up on the Fundamentals?